On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Rates of Gradient and Accelerated Actor-Critic

 for all $y, \bar y \in \mathbb{R}$ \item The projected Bellman error is strongly convex with respect to the critic parameter $\xi$ in the sense that there exists a $\lambda$ such that

 \end{enumerate} \end{assumption}

 The first part of Assumption \ref{as:SCGD}(i) is trivially satisfied by the forms of $f$ and $g$ in \eqref{equ:f_g_def}.
 Assumption \ref{as:SCGD}(ii) requires that the state-action pairs used to update the critic parameter to be independently and identically distributed (i.i.d.), which is a common assumption unless one focuses on performance along a \emph{single trajectory}.
-Doing so requires tools from dynamical systems under appropriate mixing conditions on the Markov transition density \cite{borkar2009stochastic,antos2008fitted}, which we obviate here for simplicity and to clarify insights.
-We note that the sample complexity of policy evaluation along a trajectory has been established in \cite{bhandari2018finite}, but remains open for policy learning in continuous spaces.
-Moreover, i.i.d. sampling yields unbiasedness of certain gradient estimators and second-moment boundedness which are typical for stochastic optimization \cite{bottou1998online}.
+Doing so requires tools from dynamical systems under appropriate mixing conditions on the Markov transition density \citep{borkar2009stochastic,antos2008fitted}, which we obviate here for simplicity and to clarify insights.
+We note that the sample complexity of policy evaluation along a trajectory has been established by \cite{bhandari2018finite}, but remains open for policy learning in continuous spaces.
+Moreover, i.i.d. sampling yields unbiasedness of certain gradient estimators and second-moment boundedness which are typical for stochastic optimization \citep{bottou1998online}.
 We note that these conditions come directly from \cite{wang2017stochastic} -- here we translate them to the reinforcement learning context.

-We further require $F(\xi)$ to be strongly convex, so that \cite{wang2017stochastic}[Theorem 3 and Theorem 7] hold.
-These results establish the rate at which the critic parameter converges to the minimizer of \eqref{equ:def_F} in expectation.
-Substituting our full expression for $F(\xi)$, the assumption requires
+We further require $F(\xi)$ to be strongly convex, so that \cite{wang2017stochastic}[Theorem 3 and Theorem 7] holds.
+Consider the Hessian

+Due to its structure, and the i.i.d. assumption, the Hessian $\nabla^2 F(\xi)$ is known to be positive definite \cite{bertsekas1995dynamic, dalal2018finite}.

-for all $\xi \in \Xi$.
-This can be achieved if the reward function is offset by a positive constant greater than the maximum squared norm difference between $\xi$ and $\xi^*$, and that the feasible set $\Xi$ should be bounded.
-We can now combine \cite{wang2017stochastic}[Theorem 3] with Theorem \ref{thm:general_rate} to establish the rate of actor-critic with GTD updates for the critic, through connecting GTD and SCGD.
+We can now combine the convergence result (Theorem 3) from \cite{wang2017stochastic} with Theorem \ref{thm:general_rate} to establish the rate of actor-critic with GTD updates for the critic, through connecting GTD and SCGD.
 We summarize the resulting method as Algorithm \ref{alg:SCGD}, which we call Gradient Actor-Critic.

 \begin{corollary} Consider the actor parameter sequence defined by Algorithm \ref{alg:SCGD}.
 If the stepsize $\eta_k = k^{-1/2}$ and the critic stepsizes are $\alpha_t = 1/t\sigma$ and $\beta_t = 1/t^{2/3}$, then we have the following bound on $K_\epsilon$ defined in \eqref{equ:Keps_def}: